Today's blog is based on something a bit sad but important.

 Honour all men.
 Love the brotherhood.
 Fear God.
 Honour the king.
 1 Peter 2:17

 That's right.
 Honour ALL men even if they have done something horrid.
 King Saul was guilty of genocide.
-That's pretty horrid, and God couldn't, wouldn't let that go unpunished.
+That's pretty horrible, and God couldn't, wouldn't let that go unpunished.
 However, justice alone wasn't enough.
 God was not satisfied until David had respectfully buried the dead.
 Only then was God intreated and stopped punishing the land.